Who Pays Closing Costs in Florida?

 In a financed sale, the seller typically loses 6-10% of the sale price to closing costs.
 About 60% of that goes to agent commissions, and the rest covers title insurance, doc stamps, and settlement fees.
 On a $300K home, that's $18,000-$30,000 out of your proceeds.

 The practical math: on a $300K home sold through an agent, you'd net roughly $270,000-$282,000 after all costs.
-Our cash offer might come in at $255,000-$270,000, but you pay $0 at closing, close in 7-14 days, and skip 2-3 months of mortgage payments, insurance, and utility costs.
+Our cash offer might come in at $255,000-$270,000, but you pay $0 at closing, close when title, payoff, access, and seller documents are ready, and skip 2-3 months of mortgage payments, insurance, and utility costs.
 The gap between a retail sale and a cash sale is often smaller than sellers expect once you account for everything that gets deducted from a traditional closing.

 Negotiation Strategies for Closing Costs